ANCIR/mozambique/README.md

 ## Exploring the data

+The following is a guided tour / documentation of the data.
+Queries are shown as raw SQL, but can be largely ignored in favour of the linked result sets by those not familiar with the language.

+### Linking concessions and company data

 We'll start exploring the data from the concessions.
 The table ``mz_flexicadastre`` combines all layers from the source data, which we can summarize like this:

 ```sql